Winchester Hoard: Items discovered

 The hoard contains two sets of gold jewellery; each includes a torc, a pair of brooches, or fibulae, linked by a chain (of which only one chain was found), and a bracelet (of which one was broken in half).
 They were all made with a very high gold content – between 91% and 99% – determined by X-ray fluorescence tests at the British Museum.
 The total weight of the hoard is 1158.8 g (37.25 troy ounces).
-It is dated from 75–25 BC, which places it in the Late British Iron Age.
+It is dated from 75 to 25 BC, which places it in the Late British Iron Age.

 All of the brooches are of a bow type, with two being further classified as Knotenfibeln ("interlace fibulas"), typical of La Tène style The chain is of gold wire, interlinked, with a hook at either end to attach to each pair of brooches.
 The bracelets are, or were in the case of the broken one, penannular (shaped as an incomplete circle).
 The ends of the torcs exhibit some ornamentation (granulation), and in the case of the smaller one, filigree.
 Both granulation and filigree had been attached by diffusion soldering.

 One of the torcs is larger than the other, so it is assumed that each was intended for different sexes, and that the items had been worn.